Tola Ositelu

 Biography

 Tola Ositelu first studied law in the UK, where she qualified as a solicitor.
 She later completed a MA in Sociocultural Linguistics at London’s Goldsmiths University.
 Her thesis focused on how multiple identities unconsciously emerge through discourse, as artists narrate the relationship with their diverse crafts.
-Tola is currently a PhD fellow and project coordinator at VUB.
-Her research project, Migrant Narratives of Mobility, Care and 'Resilience': The 'Windrush' Generation, the NHS Experience and Complexifying Meritocratic Logics aims to visualise, analyse and make more visible for the first time, in a comprehensive way, the formation of narratives surrounding African and Caribbean migrant women’s experience in/of care, particularly in the British context of the National Health Service (NHS).
-The study is associated to the MERLIT research project.
+Tola is currently a joint-PhD fellow at VUB and the University of Warwick, UK.
+Her research project, Migrant Narratives of Mobility, Care and Resilience: The 'Windrush' Generation, the NHS Experience and Complexifying Meritocratic Logics aims to analyse in a comprehensive way the formation of narratives by and about African and Caribbean migrant women healthcare professionals in the post-war British context of the newly-established National Health Service (NHS).
+The study is associated with the MERLIT research project.
 Tola is also a prolific freelance copywriter, blogger and editor.
 She has conducted research, as well as drafted reports and articles for various charitable and non-governmental organisations and contributed to diverse online publications.

 Location